Risks to Mobile Phones and Tablets

-Mobile phones, smart phones (phones that support email, documents, and applications) and tablets (such as iPads) are getting fancier and more popular all the time.
-This makes them a target for theft -- hundreds of thousands of mobile devices are reported lost or stolen each year.
+Mobile devices are getting fancier and more popular all the time.
+This makes them a target for theft.
 A thief could use your wireless access, steal your identity and credit card information, or cause you to pay for a new phone and unauthorized charges on your bill.

 Loopholes in cell phone company security

 Some phone companies store your data on their server.
 Do you trust your phone company to keep your data secure?
 Phones may not be the best place to store valuable or personal information.